Figma

 • FFGRID

-• Training Effectiveness: Skepticism about how closely simulators replicate real shooting experiences.
+• Training Effectiveness: Skepticism about how closely simulators replicate real shooting.

-• Safety Preparedness: Concerns that home simulators may not adequately teach firearm safety and procedures.
+• Safety Preparedness: Concerns that home setups don’t adequately teach firearm safety.

-• Cost and Accessibility: Discontent over high prices and lengthy setup times, particularly as greater accuracy drives up costs.
+• Cost and Accessibility: Frustration with high prices and long setups, especially as higher accuracy drives up cost.

-• Skill Improvement: Many professionals view simulators as the future of training, noting their effectiveness during the COVID-19 quarantine when in-person ranges were unavailable.
+• Skill Improvement: Many professionals see simulators as the future of training, citing their value during COVID-19 when ranges were closed.

 “several studies showed the importance of emotional aspects as drivers of market success…”